cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletSimple.rst

 CloudletSimple
 ^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletSimple(long cloudletLength, int pesNumber)
+.. java:constructor:: public CloudletSimple(long length, int pesNumber)
    :outertype: CloudletSimple

    Creates a Cloudlet with no priority or id.
 The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
 The file size and output size is defined as 1.

-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: number of PEs that Cloudlet will require

 CloudletSimple
 ^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletSimple(long cloudletLength, long pesNumber)
+.. java:constructor:: public CloudletSimple(long length, long pesNumber)
    :outertype: CloudletSimple

    Creates a Cloudlet with no priority or id.
 The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
 The file size and output size is defined as 1.

-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: number of PEs that Cloudlet will require

 CloudletSimple
 ^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletSimple(int id, long cloudletLength, long pesNumber)
+.. java:constructor:: public CloudletSimple(int id, long length, long pesNumber)
    :outertype: CloudletSimple

    Creates a Cloudlet with no priority and file size and output size equal to 1.
 To change these values, use the respective setters.

    :param id: the unique ID of this cloudlet
-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
+   :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: the pes number

-CloudletSimple
-^^^^^^^^^^^^^^

-.. java:constructor:: @Deprecated public CloudletSimple(int id, long cloudletLength, int pesNumber, long cloudletFileSize, long cloudletOutputSize, UtilizationModel utilizationModelCpu, UtilizationModel utilizationModelRam, UtilizationModel utilizationModelBw)
-   :outertype: CloudletSimple

-   Creates a Cloudlet with the given parameters.

-   :param id: the unique ID of this cloudlet
-   :param cloudletLength: the length or size (in MI) of this cloudlet to be executed in a VM
-   :param cloudletFileSize: the file size (in bytes) of this cloudlet \ ``BEFORE``\  submitting to a Datacenter
-   :param cloudletOutputSize: the file size (in bytes) of this cloudlet \ ``AFTER``\  finish executing by a VM
-   :param pesNumber: the pes number
-   :param utilizationModelCpu: the utilization model of CPU
-   :param utilizationModelRam: the utilization model of RAM
-   :param utilizationModelBw: the utilization model of BW

 Methods
 -------